-Figure 2 plots the range of values for each parameter against their target frequency of occurrence in the population.
-The translation of a genome into a parameter set was implemented by assigning alleles the value of 1 or 0, and then deriving the total for all the genes influencing the parameter.
+Figure 3 plots the range of values for each parameter against their target frequency of occurrence in the population.
+The translation of a genome into a parameter set was implemented by assigning alleles the value of 1 or 0, and then deriving the total for all the genes influencing the parameter (thereby ensuring additivity).
 The parameter value was calculated from the total using a lookup table, created by hand for each parameter to reflect the range of values identified during the calibration stage.
-The lookup tables for the 14 parameters (in the Wide Genetic used) condition used in the association simulations are shown below.
+The lookup tables for the 14 parameters (in the Wide Genetic) condition are shown below.